Skip to main content

 curl --request POST \

---url https://api-sandbox.circle.com/v1/exchange/stablefx/fund \
+--url https://api.circle.com/v1/exchange/stablefx/fund \

 --header 'Accept: application/json' \